jacobmilligan/Inference-Engine/README.md

 **Group Number** : COS30019\_A02\_T036

 ## Features/Bugs/Missing:

-Testing framework used for research.
-Called from command line will output results to terminal and also place in the results folder in the *inference.csv* and *time.csv* files.
+### Features and Bugs
+All features requested by the assignment specification are implemented and unit tested with none missing.
+At this stage our static and run-time testing was unable to turn up any bugs and all tests pass each time they're run.

+### Research script ``tester.py``
+The testing script we used for our research can be found at the git repository ([https://github.com/jacobmilligan/Inference-Engine](https://github.com/jacobmilligan/Inference-Engine)) under the directory ``/Tests/``.
+It can be called from command line using the following command:

 ```bash
 $ tester.py <filename> <test-number>
 ```

+And will output results to terminal as well as placing in the ``/Tests/results/`` folder two CSV files - *inference.csv* and *time.csv*.

 ## Test cases:
-For each individual portion - significant unit testing was implemented with specific edge cases used for each.
+For each individual component of the assignment significant unit testing was utilised with many edge cases and known possible issues tested thoroughly in each test.

-See the *Tests* folder for the full range of unit testing.
+The unit tests used can be found under the ``/Tests/`` folder for the full range of unit test files used.

 Testing Lists include:
 	1.) *TruthTableTests*
-	2.)* Visitor Tests*
+	2.) *VisitorTests*
-	3.)  *Parser Tests*
+	3.) *ParserTests*
 	4.) *KBTests*
 	5.) *FCTests*
 	6.) *BackChainTests*

-Testing files are also stored in the *Tests* folder ranging from test1.txt - test19.txt
+Text files used are stored in the ``/Tests// folder ranging from test1.txt - test19.txt

 ##Acknowledgements/Resources: